 The stock market is a popular choice for many day traders as there are a lot of different shares to get involved with.
 It means that you have more variety to play with when you’re building your portfolio.
 If you get involved with the equity market, then you’ll need to close down your positions at the end of each day to make sure that you don’t face any gapping risks, when overnight news can suddenly change the nature of a stock.

 Deciding When to Day Trade

-Alternatively, day trading forex is a different situation, as forex markets can run for 24 hours a day.
+Alternatively, day trading with Forex is a different situation, as Forex markets can run for 24 hours a day.
 The best way to simplify your process here is to simply focus on the specific hours of a currency pair.
 For instance, EUR and USD are the most volatile between the hours of 6 am and 5 pm GMT.